 The batter will be a little thicker and more dense than you’re used to.
 Just use a spatula to scoop it out and smooth it evenly onto your pan.

-- Preheat oven to 350 F. Line a loaf pan or square baking dish with parchment paper, or spray with non-stick cooking spray (I love avocado oil spray).
+- Preheat oven to 350°F. Line a square baking dish with parchment paper, or spray with non-stick cooking spray (I love avocado oil spray).

-- In a medium bowl, add oat flour (learn how to make your own here), cocoa powder, and sea salt.
+- In a medium bowl, add oat flour (learn how to make your own here), cacao powder, and salt.
 Mix together and set aside.

-- In another bowl, beat egg, then mix in the milk, maple syrup, and sunbutter (or nut/seed butter).
-Add to the dry ingredients.
+- In another bowl, beat the egg with a fork, then add in the milk, maple syrup, and nut butter (or seed butter).
+Mix, then pour into the oat flour.
 Once everything is mixed together, stir in the chocolate chips.

-- Add batter to the loaf plan and spread evenly using a spatula.
+- Add the brownie batter to the pan and spread evenly using a spatula.
 Sprinkle a few chocolate chips on top.
 Place in oven and bake for 25-30 minutes or until toothpick poked in the center comes out clean.